Anglesite

 Kegel, F.W.; Smithsonian(USNM); Weinrich, D.

-Entry Type
+Entry Number

-Specimen TSNB596
+Specimen; TSNB596

 A single complex crystal of colourless to white anglesite (measuring 37 mm), equant in habit, partly gemmy, with some smaller crystals intergrown around the base.
-Minute inclusions of an undetermined mineral - possibly relect sulphide (?) - are present in the anglesite and their semi-regular distribution is clearly crystallographically controlled (Exhibit 2).
+Minute inclusions of an undetermined mineral - possibly relict sulphide (?) - are present in the anglesite and their semi-regular distribution is clearly crystallographically controlled (Exhibit 2).

 The specimen was originally in the collection of OMEG director Friedrich Wihelm Kegel (#148) who was general manager at Tsumeb between 1922 and 1932.
 The Kegel Collection was purchased from Kegel's widow for the Smithsonian in 1950 using funds from the Roebling endowment; the Smithsonian label is shown in Exhibit 3 and indicates that the specimen is from 7 Level in the first oxidation zone.